-In July 2019, the Heritage Council of NSW commenced a review of NSW current conservation management plan practice, tools and processes.
-The review is currently due to be completed by mid-2020.
+The Heritage Council of NSW recently completed a review of current conservation management plan (CMP) practices in NSW and how the practice, tools and processes can be improved.

 What is a Conservation Management Plan?

-Conservation management plans (CMP) are the main guiding document for the conservation and management of State listed heritage places.
+Conservation management plans (CMP) are the main guiding document for the conservation and management of State listed heritage items.